 |Camera||40Mp f/1.8||12.2MP f/1.8|

-The Huawei P20 Pro is one of the best phones that can handle low light and with the full camera functionality can give some very pleasing images and video.
-A 40MP rear camera give you plenty of bragging rights and impressive resolution.
+The Huawei P20 Pro is one of the best phones that can handle low light and, with the full camera functionality, can give some very pleasing images and video.
+A 40MP rear camera gives you plenty of bragging rights and impressive resolution.
 You’ve even got longer battery life for gathering that bit more footage.

-As the P20 Pro is out to compete with other brands flagship models the unit can be costly, but still not as much as the top end phones from iPhone or Samsung.
-If camera facilities are at the top of your phone checklist, then this is definitely one of the best, especially in low light conditions.
-It’s also very cool looking phone.
+As the Huawei P20 Pro is out to compete with other brands’ flagship models the unit can be costly, but still not as much as the top-end phones from iPhone or Samsung.
+If camera facilities are at the top of your smartphone checklist, then this is definitely one of the best, especially in low-light conditions.